0x20/hackerspace-blueprint/2-do-ocracy.md

 * It takes up a lot of time and energy that could be better spent actually doing stuff.
 * It's very easy for problems to not get solved because the group doesn't agree on what the best solution is.
 This is a big issue because **a bad solution is often better than no solution.**
-* It puts too much focus on the idea instead of on the execution, even though research shows that the execution of a decision is often more important than the decision itself.
+* It puts too much focus on the idea instead of its execution, even though research shows that the execution of a decision is often more important than the decision itself.
-* Group decision making often leads to diluted outcomes, that contain elements of everyone's opinion but that nobody supports fully.
+* Group decision making often leads to diluted outcomes, that contain elements of everyone's opinion but that nobody fully supports.
 As a result, people will be less enthusiastic about putting time and energy into actually doing the thing.
 This will eventually lead to worse outcomes because the impact of a well-executed good idea is a lot better than that of a badly-executed perfect idea.
 * It rewards armchair critics and armchair activists.
 If the only thing you want to contribute is your opinion, you should not force other people to take that opinion into account.
 * It encourages long feedback loops: because it takes a long time to make a decision, decisions need to be as perfect as possible.
 This is because it will take a long time to fix any issues.
-The fear of a bad decision will causing longer, more elaborate debate which increases the time it takes to make a decision.
+The fear of a bad decision will cause longer, more elaborate debate which increases the time it takes to make a decision.
 Modern software development practices such as Agile, Scrum and Kanban all stress the importance of having short feedback loops.

 ## How?

 A do-ocracy naturally emerges when the environment is right.
-There are a number of factors that are important.
+There are a number of important factors.

 * **Allow people to fail.** People need to feel safe knowing that they are allowed to try, and to fail.
-Thus, when people fail, we need to be kind and help them get better instead of berate them.
+Thus, when people fail, we need to be kind and help them get better instead of berating them.
 The hackerspace gives everyone room to grow, and failure is part of that.
 For more information, read up on the idea of "blameless post-mortems" in the IT operations and DevOps communities.
 * **Ask for help and help others.**
 * **Trust each other.**
 * **Focus on what you have in common instead of what you disagree on.**
 * **Recognize and reward the people doing stuff.**

-## Non-coercive authority
+## Noncoercive authority

 > "Coercive power is the ability to influence someone's decision making by taking something away as punishment or threatening punishment if the person does not follow instructions."